rupesh-hub/node-js-osd-restapi/README.md

 # Project Restapi

+Dont forget to add .env file with SECRET_KEY for JWT Authentication

 The project is a skeleton of a REST API project working with the World database in an adapted
 Sqlite3 edition.